-Secondly, we found that the NRL decrease near CTCF is correlated with CTCF-DNA binding affinity (Figure 1D and 5F).
-This result goes significantly beyond previous observations that the CTCF binding strength is related to a more regular nucleosome ordering near its binding site (43,65) and may have direct functional implications.
-Strikingly, the variation of NRL as a function of CTCF binding affinity can be as large as ~20 bp (the difference between NRL near the weakest CTCF-like motifs and the strongest CTCF-bound sites).
+Secondly, we found that the NRL decrease near CTCF is correlated with CTCF-DNA binding affinity (Figures 1D, F and 5F).
+This result goes significantly beyond previous observations that the CTCF binding strength is related to a more regular nucleosome ordering near its binding site (44,72) and may have direct functional implications.
+Strikingly, the variation of NRL as a function of CTCF binding affinity can be as large as ~ 20 bp (the difference between NRL near the weakest CTCF-like motifs and the strongest CTCF-bound sites).
+Cohesin has a similar effect, but it is pronounced only when cohesin co-binds with CTCF.
 None of other DNA-binding proteins showed such behaviour (Figure 2).
-This uniqueness of CTCF can be explained by the large variability of its binding affinity through different combinations of its 11 zinc fingers that allows creating a "CTCF code" (56,64).
-The effect of the NRL dependence on CTCF binding strength is most profound 3'-downstream of CTCF motifs, where it can be approximated by a linear function (Figure 5F).
-This strong nucleosome patterning downstream but not upstream of CTCF is comparable to that of transcription start sites (TSSs) of protein-coding genes.
-In analogy, this effect could provide an additional argument that this may be linked to the transcription of non-coding repeats enclosing CTCF including Pol III-dependent SINEs.
+This uniqueness of CTCF can be explained by the large variability of its binding affinity through different combinations of its 11 zinc fingers that allows creating a 'CTCF code' (61,71,73).
+The effect of the NRL dependence on CTCF binding strength is most profound 3'downstream of CTCF motifs, where it can be approximated by a linear function (Figure 5F).
+This strong nucleosome patterning downstream but not upstream of CTCF is comparable to that of transcription start sites (TSSs) of proteincoding genes.
+In analogy, this effect could provide an additional argument that this may be linked to the transcription of non-coding repeats enclosing CTCF including Pol IIIdependent SINEs.

-Thus, our data suggests that the NRL decrease near CTCF is a result of an active, remodeller-dependent process.
-Therefore, we analysed the contributions to NRL decrease caused by each of 8 chromatin remodellers that have been profiled in ESCs (Fig 4B).
-We found that that Snf2h has a major role in this phenomenon, consistent with previous studies of Snf2H knockout in HeLa cells (66) and ESCs (39).
-In accord with the latter study, we observed that BRG1 has no detectable effect on NRL near CTCF, although it may be still involved in nucleosome positioning near TAD boundaries (67).
-Our investigation also identified Chd8 and EP400 as two major players on nucleosome arrangement near CTCF (Figure 4B, S5G).
-These findings are consistent with the previous investigations that showed that Chd8 physically interacts with CTCF and knockdown of Chd8 abolishes the insulator activity of CTCF sites required for IGF2 imprinting (68).
+Thus, our data suggests that the nucleosome arrangement near CTCF is defined by an active, remodeller-dependent process.
+Therefore, we analysed the contributions to this process by each of 8 chromatin remodellers that have been experimentally profiled in ESCs (Figure 4).
+We found that Snf2h has a major role in NRL decrease near CTCF, consistent with previous studies of Snf2H knockout in HeLa cells (74) and ESCs (40).
+In accord with the latter study, we observed that BRG1 has no detectable effect on NRL near CTCF, although it may be still involved in nucleosome positioning near TAD boundaries (75).
+Our investigation also identified Chd8 and EP400 as regulators of NRL near CTCF (Figure 4B, Supplementary Figure S10).
+These findings are consistent with the previous investigations that showed that Chd8 physically interacts with CTCF and knockdown of Chd8 abolishes the insulator activity of CTCF sites required for IGF2 imprinting (76).
 One can hypothesise that this kind of insulator activity of CTCF is related to the boundary created by the nucleosome-free region 5'-upstream of the CTCF motif reported here, which may physically prevent the spreading of DNA methylation and other epigenetic modifications.
-According to our analysis, the main chromatin remodeller responsible for the asymmetry of the nucleosome array near CTCF is Chd4.
-We show that Chd4 is the sole remodeller responsible for the CTCF-dependent nucleosome occupancy peak 3'-downstream of CTCF (Figure 5C).
-Interestingly, recent studies indicated that Chd4 is increasing the nucleosome density at regulatory regions (69).
+Interestingly, our analysis revealed that the main chromatin remodeller responsible for the asymmetry of the nucleosome array near CTCF is Chd4.
+We show that Chd4 is both the top CTCF-associated remodeller (Figure 4A) and the sole remodeller responsible for the CTCF-dependent nucleosome occupancy peak 3'-downstream of the CTCF motif (Figure 5C).
+This finding may be important in the context of recent studies indicating that Chd4 is increasing the nucleosome density at regulatory regions (77).